dwaro/Leaflet-lab/README.md

 # Leaflet-lab

-Lab 1 for G575 using Leaflet library.
+Lab 1 for Geography 575 Interactive Cartography and Geovisualization.
+Utilize leaflest library to create proportional symbols and popups.